Counselling & Psychotherapy

 I am a member of Boarding Recovery’s group of therapists – www.boardingrecovery.com.

 This particular form of education is still predominantly regarded as ‘privileged’ due to educational opportunities and cost.
-What has largely been ignored until recently is both the impact of being separated from family, friends, pets and home, and the impact of survival, however vital at the time, in an institution – whether at a young age or during early teen years: the cost of hiding vulnerability behind a persona that ‘works’ in the highly competitive, achievement-driven environment.
+What has largely been ignored until recently is both the impact of being separated from family, friends, pets and home, and the impact of survival 24/7 amongst peers in an institution – whether at a young age or during early teen years: the cost of hiding vulnerability behind a persona that ‘works’ in the highly competitive, achievement-driven environment.

 The effects of adapting to the core requirements of Boarding School can linger long into adulthood.

 - Are relationships hard for you to sustain?
 Do you both long for and resist intimacy?

 - Do you dread goodbyes – prolong, rush or avoid them altogether?

 - Do you hoard food, money, belongings?

 - Are you a ‘workaholic’?

 - Are you ‘institutionalised’ – afraid of life beyond comfort-zone?